Generic Name: mycophenolic acid (MYE koe phe NOLE ik AS id)

 What other drugs will affect mycophenolic acid?

 This list is not complete.
-Other drugs may interact with mycophenolic acid, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Other drugs may affect mycophenolic acid, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 More about Myfortic (mycophenolic acid)

 - Drug Images

 - Drug Interactions